Should you undertake morning Fasted Exercise?

 3. Improved Body Composition

-Losing weight for most athletes is not good if you are losing your muscle mass, or reducing your power to weight ratio.
-However, if you are reducing your body fat and increasing your power to weight ratio, this can have health benefits and sporting performance benefits.
+Losing weight for most athletes is not good if you are losing muscle mass, or reducing your power to weight ratio.
+However, if you are reducing your body fat and increasing your power to weight ratio, then you can enjoy health benefits and sporting performance benefits.

-Research has shown, when we train in a fasted state at zone-2 intensity with low blood lactate, this is a good way of getting into our maximum fat burning zone (Fatmax).
-This produces less fatigue at this intensity, so we can do more of this type of training, hence remain in this Fatmax zone for longer to the benefit of our body composition.
-There is a huge difference in where this maximum fat burning zone is for different people, and every athlete needs to know where their own Fatmax zone is so they can effect and train to improve it or to take advantage of it.
+Research has shown that training in a fasted state, at zone-2 intensity with low blood lactate, is a good way of getting into our maximum fat-burning zone (Fatmax).
+At this intensity this training produces less fatigue, so we can do more of this type of training, hence remain in this Fatmax zone for longer to the benefit of our body composition.
+There is a huge difference in where this maximum fat burning zone is for different people, and every athlete needs to know where their own Fatmax zone is in order to train to improve it, or to take advantage of it.

-Try it with a coffee and straight out on the road if you cycling or running, it is very time efficient.
+Try training after drinking a coffee and going straight out on the road if you cycle or run - you will find it very time efficient.

-However, it is IMPERATIVE to stay in your correct heart rate zone-2 personal to you, with low blood lactate levels.
+However, it is IMPERATIVE to stay at your correct heart rate for zone-2, which will be personal to you, with low blood lactate levels.
 Blood Lactate Testing can certainly help you hit that Fatmax zone, see how I do that with my coached athletes here.

-If you come back from the session super hungry and you want to eat the entire contents of the fridge!
-Then that is a sign that you went too hard Or it could be a sign you have a Metabolic syndrome condition that is not good for your endurance performance or your long term health.
-The good news is this can be reversed to the benefit of performance, but also long term health risks.
+If you come back from the session super hungry and feel you want to eat the entire contents of the fridge, that is a sign that you went too hard.
+Alternately it could be a sign you have a Metabolic syndrome condition that is not good for your endurance performance or your long-term health.
+The good news is that this can be reversed for the benefit of performance and also long-term health.

 “San-Millán, I. and Brooks, G.A., 2018.
 Assessment of metabolic flexibility by means of measuring blood lactate, fat, and carbohydrate oxidation responses to exercise in professional endurance athletes and less-fit individuals.
 Sports medicine, 48(2), pp.467-479